Click here for FREE E-BOOK: The After Life | Hades | Hell | The Lake of Fire

 - Acts 2:27.
 The Psalmist David prophesied about Jesus, declaring that the soul of Jesus will never be abandoned to Hades, and Jesus will never undergo decay.
 Therefore, we know that Hades is a place where souls are abandoned by God and await final judgment.
 Their physical bodies are simultaneously undergoing decay in tombs on earth.

 - Acts 2:31.
 Resurrection to life stands in opposition to being abandoned to Hades.
 Jesus was resurrected to life and His soul was never abandoned to Hades.
-God will empty Hades and all its inhabitants go the Great White Throne judgment.
+God will empty Hades and all its inhabitants will go to the Great White Throne judgment.
+Based upon Acts 2:31 quoting Psalm 16:10, Peter used the term “Hades” to translate the term “Sheol.”
+Therefore, we know that Sheol in the Old Testament included a place called Hades in the New Testament.

 - Revelation 1:18.
 Jesus is the Living One, who was dead and now alive forevermore.
 He has the keys of death and of Hades.
 We will see Jesus use the keys of death and Hades to unlock both of them at the Great White Throne judgment.
 Notice too that death and Hades operate as places kept under lock and key.
 Apparently, they will only be opened when Jesus unlocks the doors and opens them.